-In one of the more somber scenes in Les Miserables, the character, Marius, sings of “empty chairs at empty tables.”
+In one of the more somber scenes in Les Miserables, one of the main characters, Marius, sings of “empty chairs at empty tables.”
 He’s grieving because most of his revolutionary friends have just lost their lives in a failed attempt to overthrow the government.
 He returns to their favorite watering hole, only to find it eerily quiet – just empty chairs at empty tables.
 Like many Les Mis tunes, it’s catchy.
 For some reason it’s popped in my head lately.

 In the odd associations that my mind makes, I connect Marius’s lyrics to ministry.
 I think about those pastors and parishioners who show up to empty chairs and empty tables, empty pews and empty pulpits.

 Thankfully, this is not the case everywhere.
 If you have fellow Christians to gather with for worship and Bible study and community, thank the Lord for these blessings!

 However, many of you are experiencing more empty chairs/pews in your churches than in previous years.
 It gets discouraging.
 However, while empty pews is a whole topic of its own, I’m especially thinking today about empty pulpits – or podiums or music stands or wherever your pastor proclaims God’s Word!